canonical/traefik-route-k8s-operator/README.md

     traefik-route --> charm: ingress_per_unit
     note left of charm: user relates charm and traefik-route traefik-route --> charm: version negotiation
+    note left of traefik-route: user configures traefik-route (config template and root_url)

-    charm ->> traefik-route: (model & unit name) traefik-route ->>  traefik: (model & unit name) + config
+    charm ->> traefik-route: (model & unit name) note left of traefik-route: traefik-route renders the config traefik-route ->>  traefik: (rendered) config yaml
-    traefik ->> traefik-route: ingress
-    traefik-route ->> charm: ingress
+    traefik-route ->>  charm: ingress (root_url)
 ```

 ### Configuration fields:
-At the moment the only configuration option available to traefik-route-k8s is
-the `rule` field:
+You can configure TraefikRoute with the following parameters:

 * `rule`: contains a Jinja 2 template that is used to populate the Traefik router’s
   rule field. it allows the cloud admin to override the template that